M365 Manual Onboarding of SharePoint, OneDrive, or Teams

 Application.ReadWrite.OwnedBy Detect secret expiration.For OneDrive:

-Directory.Read.All Allows the app to read data in the organization’s directory, such as users, groups and apps.For Sharepoint:
+Directory.Read.All Allows the app to read data in the organization’s directory, such as users, groups and apps.For SharePoint:

 Sites.Read.All Allows the application to read documents and list items in all site collections on behalf of the signed-in user.For Teams: